Skip Navigation

 What Are the Types of Refrigerants?

-Many of the traditional refrigerants used in air conditioners over the years have contained ozone-depleting chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
-For instance, CFCs in R-12 refrigerants were known to contribute to the greenhouse gas effect and were used until 1994.
-Then HCFCs in R-22 refrigerants were used since they were less damaging to the ozone than R-12 refrigerants.
-However, the EPA mandated a phase-out with the Clean Air Act of 2010, and R-22 refrigerants were completely phased out by 2020 due to new environmental standards.
+When learning about HVAC refrigerants in Des Moines, it helps to understand the types commonly used over the years.
+Many traditional refrigerants have contained ozone-depleting chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
+For instance, CFCs in R-12 refrigerants contributed to the greenhouse gas effect and were used until 1994.
+HCFCs in R-22 refrigerants followed, offering slightly less environmental impact, but the EPA mandated a phase-out under the 2010 Clean Air Act, with R-22 completely discontinued by 2020.

 Today, many AC units use R-410a refrigerants that contain hydrofluorocarbons (HFCs).
 AC units that run on this refrigerant are typically more reliable and efficient and offer better air quality.